Loading data

 To efficiently handle files larger than main memory, LiberTEM never loads the

-whole data set into memory.
+whole data set at once.
 Calling the load()

 run_udf()